Many Faces of Gay in Tunisia

 By Richard Ammon

-Note: On 18 March 2015, three terrorists in military uniforms attacked the Bardo National Museum in the Tunisian capital city of Tunis, and took hostages.
+Note: On 18 March 2015, shortly after my visit to there, three terrorists in military uniforms attacked the Bardo National Museum in the Tunisian capital city of Tunis, and took hostages.
 Twenty-one people, mostly European tourists, were killed at the scene, while an additional victim died ten days later.
 Around fifty others were injured.
 It was the deadliest terrorist attack in Tunisian history.
 (Wikipedia) Neither Michel nor Ari was near the museum that day.